the-pillows/thepillows-ohyeah.github.io/README.md

 # the pillows "yeah" counter Chart

 **the pillows** are a Japanese alternative rock band formed in 1989.
-Vocalist **Sawao Yamanaka** uses the catch-phrase "**Oh Yeah!**" countless times during shows, and in many songs.
+The singer **Sawao Yamanaka** uses the catch-phrase '**Oh Yeah!**' countless times during shows, and in many songs.

-On the present chart, counts approximately the number of "**yeah**" (and not "oh yeah") to make it easier.
+Therefore, I'll breakdown several charts that counts the number of every 'oh yeah' of all his songs.
+To simplify this measurement, I'll only count the times he says '**yeah**', and not 'oh yeah' as a whole word.

 **OH YEAH?** 🎸

 # Technologies used

-- Vue.js
-- BootstrapVue
+- React + Material UI
-- Chart.js
+- Vite

 # Author
 [alan-garcia](https://github.com/alan-garcia)